Decision 963/QĐ-BCT

 What it means for solar PV

 Solar PV generates between roughly 06:00 and 17:30 in Vietnam, peaking midday and tailing off through the late afternoon.
 Under the legacy windows, the 09:30–11:30 morning peak captured approximately two hours of solar generation at the peak rate, plus a sliver of the 17:00–17:30 evening peak before sunset — combining to roughly 24% of typical 22 kV C&I rooftop solar offtake at the peak rate.
-Under Decision 963, peak does not start until 17:30 — by which time most rooftop solar generation has ended.
-Operationally, solar daytime offtake at typical 22 kV C&I sites now splits roughly 95% standard / 5% peak.
+Under Decision 963, peak will not start until 17:30 — by which time most rooftop solar generation has ended.
+Operationally, when 963 takes effect, solar daytime offtake at typical 22 kV C&I sites will split roughly 99.5% standard / 0.5% peak.

-The 5% peak slice is the residual late-afternoon overlap — varying by latitude, season and panel orientation.
-South-Vietnam summer-month sites with west-facing arrays may capture closer to 8% at peak; north-Vietnam winter-month sites with east-facing arrays may capture close to 0%.
-The 95/5 split is the operational mid-case used in all Arcus modelling; the 100/0 split (zero peak capture) is the worst-case used in the underlying briefing as an upper-bound revenue-cut framing.
+The 0.5% peak slice is the residual late-afternoon overlap — varying by latitude, season and panel orientation.
+South-Vietnam summer-month sites with west-facing arrays may capture marginally more; north-Vietnam winter-month sites with east-facing arrays effectively zero.
+The 99.5/0.5 split is the operational baseline used in all Arcus modelling, anchored on operational data; operational data shows a small residual peak slice at less than 1% of total daytime offtake — close enough to 100/0 that the briefing's headline revenue impact lands as the practical operational baseline.

 What it means for BESS

-BESS arbitrage gets materially better, not worse.
+BESS arbitrage will get materially better, not worse, when Decision 963 takes effect.
 Three changes drive the improvement.
 First, the peak window consolidates — pre-963 dispatch had to manage a morning peak (09:30–11:30) and an evening peak (17:00–20:00) separately, often requiring two charge–discharge cycles per day with mid-day recharging during standard rate hours.
-Post-963 dispatch is a single cycle: charge at off-peak (00:00–06:00) and discharge across the continuous 17:30–22:30 evening peak.
+Post-963 dispatch will be a single cycle: charge at off-peak (00:00–06:00) and discharge across the continuous 17:30–22:30 evening peak.
 Second, the dispatch window is wider — the pre-963 evening peak was 3 hours; the post-963 evening peak is 5 hours, an approximately 66% wider earning window.
-Third, the off-peak charging window is now early-morning rather than late-night, which simplifies dispatch logic and avoids the 22:00–04:00 schedule constraint.
+Third, the off-peak charging window will be early-morning rather than late-night, which simplifies dispatch logic and avoids the 22:00–04:00 schedule constraint.

-All Arcus BESS modelling now defaults to single-cycle dispatch as the canonical assumption.
-The dual-cycle dispatch model, which optimised for the pre-963 morning + evening split, remains preserved as an Advanced-panel override on the calculator for legacy comparisons but is no longer the operational default.
+All Arcus BESS modelling now defaults to single-cycle dispatch as the canonical post-963 assumption.
+The dual-cycle dispatch model, which optimised for the pre-963 morning + evening split, remains preserved as an Advanced-panel override on the calculator for legacy comparisons but is no longer the operational default for forward-looking projects.

-In practice: BESS investments that pencilled out under the pre-963 framework are now more attractive, not less.
+In practice: BESS investments that pencilled out under the pre-963 framework will be more attractive when 963 takes effect, not less.
 The economic floor under arbitrage is supported by Decision 963; the ceiling rises further if Q2–Q3 2026 brings the next retail tariff revision under the pending Decree 72 amendment.

 Timeline